Best Cash Back Credit Card Rankings in Canada for 2018

 Best Annual Fee Cash Back Credit Card Winner

 TD Cash Back Visa Infinite* Card

-Why It’s A Winner: The new TD Cash Back Visa Infinite card offers a giant cash back rate through March 1st, 2018: 6% on all spend during the first three months after approval.
-The card’s $120 annual fee is also rebated entirely for the first year.
+Why It’s A Winner: The new TD Cash Back Visa Infinite card offers a giant cash back rate through June 3rd, 2018: 9% on gas, grocery and recurring bill payments during the first three months after approval.

 The card offers impressive cash back rewards outside the promotional period as well.
 Cardholders receive 3% for eligible purchases at grocery stores, at the gas pump, and on recurring bills.
 All other purchases receive 1% cash back, with no spending/earning cap.